-Sorting out a mortgage is never easy – and even less so if you’ve recently switched from full-time employment to contracting, freelancing or self-employment.
-So, working with our recommended Mortgage Broker, CMME, we have developed this simple guide which will help to make it as painless as possible.
+Securing a mortgage is never easy – and even less so if you’ve recently switched from full-time employment to contracting, freelancing or self-employment.
+So, working with our recommended Mortgage Broker, CMME, we have developed this simple guide which will help to make it as seamless as possible.

 Keep a copy of your contract